AlfrescoArchive/alfresco-cloudformation-chef/README.md

 Alfresco CloudFormation Template with Chef
 ==========================================

-*Disclaimer:* This CloudFormation template is still in early development and should be considered for illustrative/educational purposes only.
+*Disclaimer:* This CloudFormation template should be considered for illustrative/educational purposes only.
 No warranty is expressed or implied.
 Improvements and any other contributions are encouraged and appreciated.

 Overview
 --------------------